-Values of the Southern Oscillation Index (SOI) rose strongly from -10.2 in June to +0.1 in July.
-According to the SOI Phase system, this places the SOI in a ‘Rapidly Rising’ phase.
+The monthly value of the Southern Oscillation Index (SOI) was +10.6 for June and +7.4 for July.
+According to the SOI Phase system, this places the SOI in a ‘Consistently Positive’ phase.

-Based on previous years when the SOI has been in a ‘Rapidly Rising’ phase at the end of July, the probability of above-median rainfall for the next three-month period (August to October) is near-normal to slightly higher than normal (50 to 70 per cent) for most of Queensland.
+Based on previous years when the SOI has been in a ‘Consistently Positive’ phase at the end of July, the probability of above-median rainfall for the next three-month period (August to October) is 50 to 70 per cent for much of Queensland.

 Users are advised not to rely on a single climate outlook alone and should consider the range of climate risk assessment information that is available.
 In the first instance, users in Queensland may wish to consult the monthly climate statement produced by the Department of Science, Information Technology, Innovation and the Arts.

 Further seasonal climate outlook information is available at www.bom.gov.au